scottgriv/Dark-Castle-Theme/README.md

 ## Changelog

-The [Changelog](.github/CHANGELOG.md) is available on the release page in each theme's repository, as well as the overall Changelog located [here](.github/CHANGELOG.md)
+The Changelog is available in the `.github` folder in each theme's repository.

 ## Resources